jonathanreveille/yuki_app/README.md

 is configured at the root of the project.
 Make sure you create the database with your own credentials.

+If you wish to develop a new feature on the project, make sure to create a test for your function, and use flake8 and autopep8 please.

 I would like to specially thank **Thierry Chappuis** and **Jimmy Kumako** for their mentoring throughout this project.